-France’s motto is comprised of three —”Liberté, Egalité, Fraternité”, words for one idea and first appeared during the French Revolution in a speech from Maximilien Robespierre on the 5th of December 1790 when dealing with the organisation of the National Guard.
+France’s motto is comprised of three —”Liberté, Egalité, Fraternité,” words for one idea and first appeared during the French Revolution in a speech from Maximilien Robespierre on the 5th of December 1790 when dealing with the organization of the National Guard.

 What does France’s motto “liberty, equality, fraternity” signify?:

-Liberty from an oppressive, frivolous monarch, Equality for the common person and Fraternity because the original goal was a peaceful change.
+Liberty from an oppressive, frivolous monarch.
+Equality for the common, ordinary person and Fraternity for a peaceful change.

 The first established motto of the United States, established in 1956 is “In God we trust” but first appeared on US coins in 1864.
 Prior to this motto, E Pluribus Unum “from many, one” was adopted in 1782 for the seal of the United States and has been used on coins and paper money ever since.

-You may already know this but it’s worth mentioning that the statue of liberty was actually a gift to the US by the people of France commemorating the alliance of France and the United States during the American Revolution.
+You may already know this, but it’s worth mentioning that the statue of liberty was a gift to the US by the people of France commemorating the alliance of France and the United States during the American Revolution.

-Marianne is present everywhere in the country and can be seen on the official government logo (picture above), on French euro coins, French postage stamps, in paintings etc
+Marianne is present everywhere in the country and can be seen on the official government logo (pictured above), on French euro coins, French postage stamps, in paintings etc